-Having to enter a password every time you turn on your Windows 10 device can be a hassle, especially if you use a tough and complex combination.
-Luckily, there are ways how to log in without a password on Windows 10 without putting your sensitive information in danger.
+Having to enter a password every time you log into your Windows 10 computer can be a hassle, especially if you use a tough and complex combination.
+Luckily, there are ways how to log in to Windows 10 without a password without putting your sensitive information in danger.
 Read on and learn how to login to Windows without a password while avoiding any security risks.

 How to Disable Windows 10 Login and Password?

 Before we take a closer look at how to disable the Windows 10 login password, we want to note an important caveat.
 This is that disabling your Windows 10 login password doesn’t mean that you’re removing it entirely.
 To do this, you’ll have to complete a different set of actions, as it is a more sensitive action from a security standpoint.
 With that in mind, here’s a simple step-by-step guide on how to disable the Windows 10 login password:

 1. Press the Win key + R